ianunruh/ianunruh.com/_posts/2014-05-11-monitor-everything-part-2.md

 update-rc.d logstash defaults
 ```

-We're going to read the same files we do on the indexer, but we're going to ship them to the indexer.
+We're going to read the same files we do on the indexer but we're going to ship them to the indexer.
 Again, give Logstash permission to read these logs.

 ```bash
 apt-get install -y acl
 setfacl -m u:logstash:r /var/log/{syslog,auth.log}
 ```

-Create `/etc/logstash/conf.d/shipper.conf` with the following:
+Create `/etc/logstash/conf.d/shipper.conf` with the following contents.

 ```
 input {